LAION-AI/laion.ai/blog/large-openclip.md

 CLIP models are trained in a self supervised fashion on hundreds of millions or billions of (image, text) pairs.

-With LAION, we produced the LAION-5B dataset that contains 5 billions of closely related image and text pairs.
+With LAION, we produced the LAION-5B dataset that contains 5.8 billions of closely related image and text pairs.

 The CLIP model ViT B/32, released by OpenAI, was initially used to filter this dataset out of common crawl.

-Producing the best open source CLIP model out of this data set completes the open source replication of the [excellent](https://openai.com/blog/clip/) clip paper that OpenAI released one year ago.
+Producing the best open source CLIP model out of this data set completes the open source replication of the [excellent](https://openai.com/blog/clip/) CLIP paper that OpenAI released one year ago.

 ## Results